ikuseiGmbH/juniors-in-berlin/README.md

 ### About us

 Bodo is a developer at bitcrowd and is currently preparing their Junior Developer Curriculum.
 Malwine works as a junior at DaWanda.
 Both want to encourage companies to hire and support juniors.
 The idea for the repo resulted from a [tweet](https://twitter.com/bitboxer/status/558921160562597890) from Bodo.

 ### How to contribute
 Create a Pull Request answering the questions from [issue/19](https://github.com/Malwine/support-juniors/issues/19).
-Plase add a link to you company and the location of your developer team.
+Please add a link to you company and the location of your developer team.
 **Example:**
 - [ExampleCompany](https://github.com/Malwine/juniors-in-berlin/blob/master/README.md) [Berlin, Germany]
 - [OtherExampleCompany](https://github.com/Malwine/juniors-in-berlin/blob/master/README.md) [London, UK and remote]